s153762/Estimating_Peoples_Perception_of_the_World/README.md

 To analyse the results, run the *Analyse_data/analyse_data.py* and ensure that the input directory is equal to the output from *estimating_individuals_perspectives.py*.

+*The code need some refactoring to be more easily understood, but this has not been done due to time constraints.*

 ## Test Data and Results
 The raw videos and estimated results can be found in *Test_Data_Result* All videos are compressed into zip files.